-- Network connection: After you authorize EAS, EAS will create free ENIs under your account for the specified VSwitch and security group.
+- Network connection: After you authorize EAS, EAS will create ENIs for free under your account for the specified VSwitch and security group.
 The ENIs will use IP addresses in the CIDR block of the VSwitch.
 Therefore, you must make sure that there are sufficient available IP addresses in the CIDR block.
 EAS will create an ENI for each EAS instance in the subscription resource group, and then bind the ENI to the instance.
 In this way, you can access the EAS instances from your VPC network.

 After the resource group is connected to your VPC network, you no longer need to use a gateway to access your services from a VPC network.
 Requests are directly sent to the EAS instance, without load balancing at Layer 4 and gateway forwarding at Layer 7.
-At the same time, the RPC framework of EAS implements the HTTP stack to significantly shorten the entire connection.
+At the same time, the Remote Procedure Call (RPC) framework of EAS implements the HTTP stack to significantly shorten the entire connection.
 For services that have high queries per second (QPS), such as Image Service, this greatly improves the performance of the service and reduces the response time.

 Compared with the gateway mode, the direct connect mode bypasses the Server Load Balancer (SLB) service at Layer 4 and the gateway service at Layer 7 to improve the performance of the deployed service.
 This means that the direct connect mode does not support load balancing and fault tolerance at the service end.
 The client has to implement load balancing and fault tolerance.
-The load balancing and retry on failures algorithms are implemented on the client.
+The load balancing and retry on failure algorithms are implemented on the client.
 This causes more difficulties in service testing and debugging.
-EAS will soon provide a client SDK with the relevant configuration for you to call your services from a client.
+EAS will soon provide an SDK with the relevant configuration for you to call your services from a client.